mehdiataei/LBfoam/README.md

 # Getting help and bug report

 Please submit a Github issue, or contact m.ataei@mail.utoronto.ca if you found a bug in the program or needed help with the software.

+# Citing this work

+Please cite [the accompanied paper](https://www.sciencedirect.com/science/article/pii/S001046552030343X) if you intend to use this library in your work.